-- Family Medical Leave (FML) may be requested through the Human Resources Office for one or more of the following reasons: - The birth of a child, or to care for such child (leave must be concluded no later than 12 months after date of birth); or - A child's placement for adoption or foster care (leave must be concluded no later than 12 months after date of adoption); or - To care for a spouse, child (age 18 or under), or parent (but not parent-in-law) who has a serious health condition; or - A Resident serious health condition that prevents the employee from performing one or more essential functions of the job. - Qualifying exigency arising out of the fact your spouse, son, daughter, or parent is on active duty or call to active duty status in support of a contingency operation as a member or the National Guard or Reserves. - You are the spouse, son, daughter, parent or next of kin of a covered service member with a serious injury / illness.
+Family Medical Leave (FML) may be requested through the Human Resources Office for one or more of the following reasons:

-Intermittent FML approvals will not exceed 30 calendar days unless expressly indicated by Employee Health and documented on a FML approval letter.
+- The birth of a child, or to care for such child (leave must be concluded no later than 12 months after date of birth); or - A child's placement for adoption or foster care (leave must be concluded no later than 12 months after date of adoption); or - To care for a spouse, child (age 18 or under), or parent (but not parent-in-law) who has a serious health condition; or - A Resident/fellow's serious health condition that prevents the employee from performing one or more essential functions of the job. - Qualifying exigency arising out of the fact your spouse, son, daughter, or parent is on active duty or call to active-duty status in support of a contingency operation as a member or the National Guard or Reserves. - You are the spouse, son, daughter, parent or next of kin of a covered service member with a serious injury / illness.

-Residents with spouses who also work at CAMC are required to notify the company as such at the time of FML application for birth, adoption or to care for each employee's own parent with a serious health condition.
+Intermittent FML approvals will not exceed thirty (30) calendar days unless expressly indicated by Employee Health and documented on a FML approval letter.

-Employees will be limited to share a maximum of 12 weeks FML time off in a 12-month period.
+Residents/fellows with spouses who also work at CAMC are required to notify the company as such at the time of FML application for birth, adoption or to care for each employee's own parent with a serious health condition.
+Employees will be limited to share a maximum of twelve (12) weeks FML time off in a 12-month period.
 Failure of the Resident to provide such information may result in the loss of Family Medical Leave protection for all or part of the leave.

-FML is an "unpaid" bank of time; however, you may be required to concurrently use accrued benefits to generate pay (i.e., vacation days) and in some cases you may voluntarily request/apply to use other pay sources (i.e., short term disability benefits, long term disability benefits, sick days).
-In all cases, Residents must exhaust all forms of paid leave before being approved for unpaid leave by the Program Director.
+FML is an "unpaid" bank of time; however, you may be required to concurrently use accrued benefits to generate pay (i.e., vacation days, PMPC leave) and in some cases you may voluntarily request/apply to use other pay sources (i.e. short term disability benefits, long term disability benefits, sick days).
+In all cases, Residents/Fellows must exhaust all forms of paid leave before being approved for unpaid leave by the Program Director.

-Medical Certification of Family Medical Leave (Certificate of Health Care Provider Form)
+Medical Certification for Paid Medical, Parental or Caregiver Leave and Family Medical Leave (Certificate of Health Care Provider Form)

-CAMC requires a Certificate of Health Care coverage to be completed by the healthcare provider that is treating the Resident or family member for the FML reason requested.
-This certification is required for all applications of FML regardless of FML reason.
+CAMC requires a Certificate of Health Care coverage to be completed by the healthcare provider that is treating the Resident/Fellow or family member for the PMPC or FML reason requested.
+This certification is required for all applications of PMPC or FML regardless of reason.
 This certification must be returned no later than 15 calendar days after the form is received from the Human Resources Office.

-It is the Resident's responsibility to deliver the certification to the healthcare provider and conduct any necessary follow up to ensure that it is completed and returned on time to Employee Health.
-Failure to meet the 15-calendar day time frame may result in the delay or denial of the FML request.
+It is the Resident/Fellow's responsibility to deliver the certification to the healthcare provider and conduct any necessary follow up to ensure that it is completed and returned on time to Employee Health.
+Failure to meet the 15-calendar day time frame may result in the delay or denial of the PMPC or FML request.

-Once the certification has been returned to Employee Health, a verbal decision of "approved" or "denied" will be conveyed to the Resident.
-A written notice will be issued to the Resident, Program Director and the Human Resources Office within a reasonable period of time documenting the decision.
+Once the certification has been returned to Employee Health, a verbal decision of "approved" or "denied" will be conveyed to the Resident/Fellow.
+A written notice will be issued to the Resident/Fellow, Program Director, GME office, and the Human Resources Office within a reasonable period of time documenting the decision.